appt-org/accessibility-code-examples/Android/en/README.md

 This folder contains accessibility code examples for native Android apps.
 Each success criterion has it's own file.
 This README file contains an overview of the most important techniques.

-**Note:** all explanations are in Dutch, this will be translated to English in the near future.

 Visit [appt.org](https://appt.org/) for additional app accessibility knowledge.

 ## Table of Contents <!-- omit in toc -->